-Primal Rage is a unique fighting game between prehistoric creatures, developed in 1994 for the arcades and ported a year later to the Commodore Amiga (ECS/AGA), PC (Windows), Panasonic 3DO, Atari Jaguar CD, Nintendo SNES, Sega 32X, Sega Game Gear, Sega Mega Drive/Genesis, Sega Saturn and Sony PlayStation.
-The Amiga version comes in 4 disks and both ECS and AGA chipsets share the same quality in graphics, sound and data (thus no AGA chipset enhancements).
+Primal Rage is a unique fighting game featuring prehistoric creatures.
+It was developed in 1994 for the arcades and a year later ported to the Commodore Amiga (ECS/AGA only), PC (Windows), 3DO, Atari Jaguar CD, Nintendo SNES, Sega 32X, Sega Game Gear, Sega Mega Drive / Genesis, Sega Saturn and Sony PlayStation.
+The Amiga version comes in 4 disks and both ECS and AGA chipsets share the same quality in graphics, sound and data (thus no AGA chipset enhancements are supported).

 In-game music sample: